ZiweiLiu1314/Decentralized-Stochastic-Optimization-With-Client-Sampling/README.md

 # Opt4MLProject

-This is the code repository for my semester project at Machine Learning and Optimization lab, EPFL.
+This is the code repository for my semester project at Machine Learning and Optimization lab, EPFL, during my master's study at EPFL.
 Our work led to a publication at NeurIPS workshop: Optmization in Machine Learning, <Decentralized Stochastic Optimization with Client Sampling>, me as the first author.